How I Optimized My Zsh Startup Time

 export PATH=$(brew --prefix curl)/bin:$PATH

-Five forks of brew (a Ruby program) on every shell, just to resolve paths that always end up under ${HOMEBREW_PREFIX}/opt/<formula> anyway.
-Each fork is about 35 ms on Apple Silicon, so that’s roughly 180 ms gone before I’ve typed anything.
+Five forks of brew, which is a Ruby program, on every shell, just to resolve paths that always end up under ${HOMEBREW_PREFIX}/opt/<formula> anyway.
+Each fork is about 35 ms on Apple Silicon, so that is roughly 180 ms gone before I have typed a single character.

 Fix: